March 22, 2018

 (No email required):

-Fiber Optic Light Propagation Fundamentals
+Fiber Optic Light Propagation Basics

 To understand how light propagates through an optical fiber, you need to understand two basic concepts: refraction and total internal reflection.